microsoft/bedrock/docs/rings.md

 git push -d origin stage
 ```

-Now, since bedrock does not currently remove rings or service from the HLD repository, we need to remove components related to the `stage` ring we've removed from the project.
+Now, since the Bedrock CLI does not currently remove rings or service from the HLD repository, we need to remove components related to the `stage` ring we've removed from the project.

 Let's checkout our HLD repository and pull the latest:
 ```sh